-Annual grants (formerly: operating grants) for 2020 were open for application from 4 March 2019 until 15 May 2019 at 3.45 pm.
-An exception to this was the annual-grant application period for city district associations and local heritage associations, which ended at 30 September at 3.45 pm.
+Annual grants for 2022 will be open for application from 1 April, 2021 until 15 May, 2021.
+An exception to this is the annual-grant application period for city district associations and local heritage associations, which will end at 30 September, 2021.

 The Cultural Grants Clinic is an event that anyone can attend to get information and advice.
 We organise it 2–3 times a year.
-The next clinic will take place in 2020 after the new application periods have begun.
-We also respond to customer inquiries by email at email@example.com.
+The next event will be held in the spring of 2021.
+We also respond to customer inquiries by email at kulttuuriavustukset[at]espoo.fi.

 The Espoo Culture Committee awards annual grants and project and develpoment grants mainly to cultural actors from Espoo and for cultural activities taking place in Espoo.
 The Culture Committee also yearly awards a working grant for one professional artist who lives and works in Espoo as well as art grants for one month and three months.